raspberrypilearning/kids-ruby-quiz/worksheet.md

 So let's step through each of these sections and understand how they work.

-## Step 1: Introduction, welcoming the player
+## Introduction, welcoming the player

 Firstly, let's create a variable.